The public is still confused about this easily communicable virus.

 However, Norovirus has been known to close schools, attack college dormitories and even infect a Hollywood Academy Awards party.

-"The reason you hear about Norovirus on cruise ships is because they are required to report every incidence of gastrointestinal illness," according to Dave Forney, chief of the CDC's Vessel Sanitation Program.
+"The reason you hear about Norovirus on cruise ships is because they are required to report every incidence of gastrointestinal illness."

-"Nowhere else in the public health system of the United States is Norovirus a reportable illness.
+"Nowhere else in the public health system of the United States is this a reportable illness.

 Norovirus is not a 'cruise ship' illness, but an illness commonly seen in many settings throughout the United States."

-Q: What are cruise lines doing to halt the spread of Norovirus?
+Q: What are cruise lines doing to halt the spread of?

 A: Typically, when there's a significant outbreak of Norovirus or a similar illness (the CDC requires cruise lines to immediately file a report when more than 3 percent of passengers are ill), crew members clean even more thoroughly than usual with stronger solvents.